 - NMBU does not offer scholarships for bachelor or master students.

 - Financial ability must be documented when you apply

 Applicants from outside the EU must document their ability to finance the stay in Norway in order to be granted a student residence permit.

-The required amount is currently NOK 111,657 per academic year.
+The required amount is currently NOK 116,369 (one hundred and sixteen thousand three hundred and sixty nine) for the academic year 2018/2019.
 Please see https://www.udi.no/en/ for more information.